Words by: Chloé Anna Studio

-I wanted my readers to really get the feel of the year I had from these images… so this is a selection of my personal favourite moments from the past year, that haven’t make it to the grid.
+I wanted my readers to really get the feel of the year I had from these images… so this is a selection of my best of 2022 personal favourite moments from the past year, that haven’t make it to the grid.
 Sometimes as a wedding photographer, it’s the stories and unforgettable memories behind the photos that last the longest.

 The pandemic made us all get a bit creative with wedding day timelines, but to be honest, unconventional timelines mean that the couple can do all the things they love, even with a little break in the middle for a nap, or a pint…!

 One couple hired a London tour bus for their guests to travel from the wedding ceremony to reception party.
 It was epic!
 London weddings can be a bit hectic when it comes to travel (hiring multiple taxis at the same time, need I say more) so getting to travel in a fun way, and show the sights to all out-of-town wedding guests was… *chefs kiss*.

 Keep prioritising time to absorb the day.
 So many of my couples really made sure that they scheduled some time to get away and decompress.
 Whether that was a couple’s photo shoot or just some time to be together and chill.
 I’m here for it!
 Put the chill back into your wedding day.

 Listening to my ridiculous (read: incredible) advice to get an absolute shit tonne of confetti.
 The pictures really do speak for themselves here.
 So absolutely joyful!